apache/nuttx-apps/nshlib/README.txt

   if CONFIG_RAMLOG_SYSLOG is enabled.
 In that case, syslog output will be collected in an in-memory, circular buffer.
-Entering the 'dmesg' command will dump the content of that in-memory, circular buffer to the NSH console output.  'dmesg' has the side effectof clearing the buffered data so that entering 'dmesg' again will show only newly buffered data.
+Entering the 'dmesg' command will dump the content of that in-memory, circular buffer to the NSH console output.  'dmesg' has the side effect of clearing the buffered data so that entering 'dmesg' again will show only newly buffered data.